Omega-Numworks/Omega-Guide/_pages/en_US/how-does-it-work.md

 - n0100: With internal flash only
 - n0110 and n0120: With internal and external flash

 Every calculator, thanks to the MCU, has a recovery mode.
-It can usually be accessed by holding 6 while the calculator is starting.
+It can usually be accessed by holding 6 while the calculator is starting (on n0100 it has to be plugged into a PC when it starts, you don't need to hold 6).
 It's represented by a black screen with the LED turned on red.
 But if you try it may not behave like this, we will understand why later.
 {: .notice--info}

 ### 2 - How is the hardware used ?